 Boasting 1,100 miles of hiking trails, Yellowstone’s wilderness caters to day hikers of all abilities, many of which are short boardwalk trails to popular geothermal attractions.
 Get a little deeper into Yellowstone's backcountry and discover wilderness seen only by few.

-A number of park permitted outfitters offer horseback riding trips within the park.
+Park-permitted outfitters offer horseback riding trips within the park.

 Boating Yellowstone’s lakes is a popular way to experience the park.
 Join a Scenic Lake Cruise with a ranger or rent your own motorboat on Lake Yellowstone.